-- Talk to someone outside your family that you trust like a teacher, school nurse, police officer or other person in authority.
+- Talk to someone outside your family that you trust like a teacher, school nurse, police officer or another trusted adult.

 - Contact the Sandwell Safeguarding Team on 0121 569 3100 and speak to someone from Social Care.
-A Social Worker works for the government and their job is to help you if you need to be protected from harm.
+It is a Social Worker’s job to help you if you need to be protected from harm.

-- Contact West Midlands Police on 101 (24 hour non-emergency number).
+- Speak to West Midlands Police on 101 (24 hour non-emergency number).
 In an emergency always dial 999.
 It is the job of the Police to protect you from harm and stop crimes being committed against you or other children.

-- Contact Childline.
-Childline is a private and confidential service for children and young people up to the age of 19.
-You can contact a Childline counsellor about anything -no problem is too big or too small.
+- Contact Childline which is a private and confidential service for children and young people up to the age of 19.
+You can speak to a Childline counsellor about anything -no problem is too big or too small.
 Call free on 0800 1111.

 If you are worried a child may be suffering significant harm, or if you are concerned a child has suffered harm, neglect or abuse, please follow the advice below: